Custody & Security Solutions for Financial Institutions

 The graph below illustrates the off-ramping process for an NFT platform.
-In this payout or converse flow, a user holding digital dollars on the platform who wants to move them to a bank account involves funds flow in the opposite direction.
+In this payout flow, a user holding digital dollars on the platform who wants to move them to a bank account involves funds flow in the opposite direction.
 After receiving the request, the platform burns digital dollars then moves those reserve USDC out of that accounting system and bank into their master wallet.
 Then, a payout is initiated from there to their end user’s bank account either via ACH or wire.

 The rising popularity of NFTs offers opportunities for innovative token providers to grab a share of this rapidly growing market.

 Circle’s natively crypto payments platform enables you to process payments at scale and build the flexible account infrastructure to enable NFT users to seamlessly buy, sell and trade NFTs on your platform using a solution that is developing in lockstep with this fast-paced industry.

 Using a globally accepted stablecoin, such as USDC, in conjunction with Circle's platform allows you to offer your customers seamless transactions across fiat and token onramps/offramps.